Work, Laugh, Repeat: How Technology Contributes to a Funnier World

 Greg Schwem knows a thing or two about rock and roll.
-As a comedian who has opened concerts for stars ranging from Keith Urban, to Celine Dion, to Enrique Iglesias to (wait for it) KC And the Sunshine Band, Greg has seen how rock and roll is really a business.
+As a comedian who has opened concerts for stars ranging from Keith Urban, to Celine Dion, to Enrique Iglesias to (wait for it) KC and the Sunshine Band, Greg has seen how rock and roll is really a business.
 Like your business.
 In short?
 Every company and employee has "rock star" potential.
-Greg shows you how to achieve that potential in a presentation that combines hilarious comedy, live concert footage and a musical soundtrack featuring everything from classic rock to country to techno.
+Greg shows you how to achieve that potential in a presentation that combines hilarious comedy, live concert footage and a musical soundtrack featuring everything from classic rock to country to Lollapalooza.
 Topics include "Why Every Office Needs a Keith Richards," "Are you Team Taylor or Team Kanye?," and "Don't Let Your Company Become a Country Song."
-Rock on!

-A graduate of Northwestern University’s prestigious Medill School of Journalism, Greg never envisioned a career in comedy.
+A graduate of Northwestern University’s prestigious Medill School of Journalism, Greg never envisioned a career in laughter.
 Instead, he settled in Florida, becoming an award-winning reporter for NBC-owned WPTV in West Palm Beach.
-But the comedy bug bit Greg hard and he returned to his hometown of Chicago, where he honed his act in nightclubs.
+But the comedy bug bit Greg hard and he returned to his hometown of Chicago, where he honed his standup act in nightclubs.
 When he began inserting material about business and technology into his act, audience members approached him and said, “You really should come down to my office and tell those jokes.”
 Behold!
 A new approach to comedy was born.

 When Greg hits the stage he already has perused the company’s Internet site, combed the internal message boards and even sifted through numerous PowerPoint presentations.
 “There is no such thing as too much information,” Greg says.
 “I know corporate audiences like to laugh at themselves so the more ammunition I get, the funnier it will be.
 Just don’t give me a 10-K report.
 There is NOTHING funny about that.”